gaveen/dotfiles/keyboards/README.md

 ### Custom firmware
 A mechanical keyboard is an expensive investment, especially if it comes with the support for _custom firmware (e.g., QMK, ZMK)._ Custom firmware allows you to configure any custom layout and save it into the onboard flash memory, enabling you to use your customized layout without having to install any software on a computer.

-My current daily-driver keyboard of choice supports QMK firmware with VIA configurator out of the box.
+My current daily-driver keyboards support QMK firmware with Vial or VIA configurators out of the box.
 The configurator allows me to map any key to anything I want instantaneously without having to re-flash the keyboard firmware every time I do so.

+_Note:_ The newer of the two keyboards use Vial (instead of VIA) and I am still in process of figuring out the nuances of its firmware capabilities powering the new PCB (Printed Circuit Board).

 ### Ergonomic form factor
 Ergonomics can mean different things to different people.
 On one hand, we have the traditional QWERTY keyboards.
 On the far end of the ergonomic spectrum, we have keyboards custom designed for individual hands and use cases.
 I feel an _ortholinear (aka matrix)_ keyboard provides a meaningful balance in between as a pragmatic base for common use.